 Artemis Income is managed by Adrian Frost, Nick Shenton and Andy Marsh.
 Frost is an industry stalwart and has been managing this fund since 2002.
 He was joined by Shenton in 2012, and Marsh made up the trio in 2018.
-Between them they have seven decades of investment experience, and developed a strong working partnership at Artemis.
-This year has been a good test of the partnership, and shown their investment styles to be aligned.
+Between them they have seven decades of investment experience and have developed a strong working partnership at Artemis.
+The coronavirus pandemic has been a good test of the partnership and has shown their investment styles to be aligned.

 The team run two retail funds and three segregated mandates between them, all of which are managed in the same style, meaning the team is fully focused on their philosophy and process.

-The trio look for businesses they believe can pay a stable and sustainable level of income, through the market cycle and regardless of the economic backdrop.
+The managers aim to outperform the FTSE All-Share over the long term while providing a growing income and a dividend yield above what’s offered by the index.
+This means the management trio look for businesses they believe can pay a stable and sustainable level of income, through the market cycle and regardless of the economic backdrop.
 The team says there is a ‘competition for capital’ in the portfolio, and only their best ideas make it into the fund.
 They seek companies with reoccurring revenues which they believe will still have consumers, profits, and therefore dividends, in the future, regardless of disruption – although nothing is guaranteed.

 Artemis encourages managers to run their funds in their preferred style, encouraging different approaches rather than a house view.
 The managers are partners in the business, a structure which we like as it encourages the fund managers to think long term.
 They are rewarded from the profits of the business, based on their long-term fund performance and payment of the profit share can be deferred over several years.

-Over the last 18 months the UK equity income team has implemented Environmental, Social and Governance (ESG) considerations into their investment process in a more structured way, including in their fundamental analysis.
+Over the last few years the UK equity income team has implemented Environmental, Social and Governance (ESG) considerations into their investment process in a more structured way, including in their fundamental analysis.
 They are refining this process as they get a better understanding on how ESG risks affect cash flows, and how they can be a tailwind for valuations or fundamentals.

 For example, if there is an ESG impact on a company’s cash flow the managers will sell the investment.
 Investing with ESG considerations in mind fits with their long-term philosophy of investing in companies with sustainable free cash flow.

 The fund has an annual ongoing charge of 0.80%.
 Investors using the HL platform will benefit from a discount of 0.21%, to pay 0.59%.
-This makes it one of the cheapest UK equity income funds in the sector.
 The HL platform fee of up to 0.45% a year also applies.